-The drain line might also become kinked, preventing water from passing through.
-If the drain line looks damaged, clean it or consider replacing it with a new one.
+The brine line might also become kinked, preventing water from flowing through.
+If the brine line appears to be damaged, replace it with a new one.

 Poorly Installed Brine Line

-If your incoming water line isn’t properly installed, it may prevent the float from being able to accurately read your brine level, which may result in an overflow.
+If your brine line isn’t properly installed, it may prevent the float from being able to stop a brine tank overflow.

-The brine line connects the tank to the brine valve.
-Your user manual should have more information about the brine line if you’re unsure of its location in your water softener.
+The brine line connects the brine tank float valve assembly to the control valve.
+Your owners manual should have more information about the brine line and its proper installation.

 Flow Controls Are Clogged

-If your drain line doesn’t seem to be the problem, try looking at the water softener’s flow control valve itself.
+If your brine line doesn’t appear to be the issue, examine the water softener’s control valve.
 If you have higher-than-average water hardness, or your water contains a lot of iron, there may be a buildup of minerals inside the control valve.
-Cleaning out the control valve with white vinegar should be enough to prevent future clogging.
+Proper maintenance and cleaning of the control valve should help prevent internal valve issues.

 Injector is Clogged

-Again, for high-iron water supplies, a clogged water softener injector is another possible issue.
-In this case, simply remove the injector and clean it.
-Inside the injector is a small hole that regulates your water intake.
+Again, for high hardness and iron water supplies, a clogged water softener injector assembly is another possible issue.
+In this case, simply remove the injector assembly and clean all of its components.
+Inside the injector nozzle is a small orifice that regulates the brinedraw.
 Use something small, like a wooden toothpick, to clean it out.
 Don’t use anything that’s hard enough to alter the hole size, though.

 It might also be useful to use white vinegar or a scale-removing cleaning product on your injector.
 If it’s beyond cleaning, you’ll need to consider buying a new one.